colebrumley/trelloader/README.md

 # `trelloader`: A quick and dirty utility to create a Trello board

-This utility creates a Trello board pre-populated with lists, cards, and labels from a JSON template.
+This utility creates a Trello board pre-populated with lists, cards, and labels from a JSON or YAML template.

 To get an AppKey and token, go [here](https://trello.com/app-key).